 The New Jersey Office of the Long Term Care Ombudsman (NJLTCO) is part of a national resident-focused, person-centered advocacy program.
-NJLTCO is an independent advocate for older individuals receiving long-term care.
-Representatives of the Office work with individual residents to help them address challenges they face; in addition, NJLTCO seeks opportunities to bring about change on local, state, and federal levels and by advocating for policy and legislative initiatives and participating in activities that support the Office’s core mission to advance the rights, the dignity and the self determination of elderly individuals living in long-term care.
+NJLTCO is an independent advocate for individuals receiving long-term care.
+Representatives of the Office work with individual residents to help them address challenges they face; in addition, NJLTCO seeks opportunities to bring about change on local, state, and federal levels and by advocating for policy and legislative initiatives and participating in activities that support the Office’s core mission to advance the rights, the dignity and the self determination of individuals living in long-term care.

 The NJLTCO is considered “in but not of” the Department of the Treasury.
 However, the Ombudsperson is considered independent of any supervision or control by the NJ Department of Treasury.
 As per state law, the Ombudsperson is directly appointed by the Governor.